Achan40/reinforcement-learning-for-stocks/README.md

 `python main.py --mode train --dataset <dataset>`
 Run model training.
 Additional arguements include: `--episode` (number of episodes to run), `--batch_size` (batch size for experience replay), `--initial_invest` (amount of initial investment), `--dataset` (name of the dataset to use).
 Note that a checkpoints for the model weights are created every 5 episodes.

+* Testing Deep Q agent
+`python main.py --dataset <dataset> --mode test --weights <trained_model>` Test the model using the test split of a dataset. `<trained_model>` is the file location of the trained model (should be located in the weights directory which is created upon the first run of the script).